 - A. Participants may be divided into classes spinnaker boats with PHRF ratings less than 100 (Spinnaker A), spinnaker boats with PHRF ratings greater than 100 (Spinnaker B), Non-Spinnaker boats with Sail Area-to-Displacement (SA/D) ratios ≥ 18.0 (Non-Spinnaker Racing), and Non-Spinnaker boats with SA/D ratios < 18.0 (Non-Spinnaker Cruising).
 Classes will be identified in the Sailing Instructions. - B. For races with two spinnaker class starts, the Spinnaker A class warning signal shall be a numeral pennant "9" and the Spinnaker B class warning signal shall be numeral pennant "6".
-For races with a single Spinnaker class start, the warning signal shall be numeral pennant "6".
-The Non-Spinnaker warning signal shall be numeral pennant "5".
+For races with a single Spinnaker class start, or where Spinnaker and Non-Spinnaker classes start together, the warning signal shall be numeral pennant "6".
+For races where both Non-Spinnaker classes start together or for the Non-Spinnaker Racing class the warning signal shall be numeral pennant "5".
+For the Non-Spinnaker Cruising class, the warning signal shall be the white pennant.
 Participating boats are encouraged, but not required, to display their class flag from the backstay.
 The Sailing Instructions provide specific information on classes for each event.